Borghese-Gladiator/resume-skills-roadmapper/README.md

 - [General Notes](#general-notes)

 ## Technologies
+- Next.js - React framework
+- Geist UI - UI Compont library (was easy to use but not a lot of functionality)

 ## Get Started
+- ```npm i && npm run dev```

+## General Notes
 - initialized project in past (moved content to archive)
--

-## General Notes
+- Original plan was to write a roadmapper about how to get certain resume skills or I could fill in my experiences.
+This did not go smoothly and I just created a resume skills tree instead.

 #### References

 #### Archived